 If you want a positive response to your cold emails, there are certain things you should avoid.
 First, don’t send a generic message that could apply to anyone.
 Take the time to personalize your email and empathize with the recipient’s specific pain points.
 Second, don’t be too “salesy” or promotional in your language.
 Stick to providing information and let the recipient decide if they’re interested.
-Cold emails that come across as too forward tend to result in negative experiences for the recipient.
+Cold emails that come across as too forward result in negative experiences for the recipient.
 Finally, don’t be overly familiar or casual in your tone.
 A cold email is still professional communication, so maintain a respectful and courteous manner throughout the text.

 Cold email campaigns have been a popular marketing technique for many years.
 The idea is simple: reach out to potential customers who have never heard of your product or service and try to sell them on the big picture.
-While this may seem like a long shot, cold emailing can be surprisingly effective.
+While this may seem a long shot, cold emailing can be surprisingly effective.
 Studies have shown that cold emailing is one of the most effective marketing techniques for new products.

 What You Need to Remember About How to Write a Cold Email